-Building a sustainable wardrobe sounds easy right?
+Building a sustainable wardrobe sounds easy, right?
 Just shop from sustainable brands or from charity shops?
-Actually, it’s a little bit more thoughtful than that.
-The truth is it requires discipline, like any diet or fitness routine you’ve got to be committed and clear on your ‘WHY’ – otherwise it’s too easy to give in to old habits.
+Actually, it’s a little bit more complex than that.
+The truth is, it requires discipline.
+Like any diet or fitness routine, you’ve got to commit and get clear on your ‘WHY’ – otherwise, it’s too easy to give in to old habits.
 This is why working with a stylist is particularly helpful if you choose to embark on this journey.

 I’ve been in the ethical and sustainable fashion space now since 2012.
 What I can tell you, is that over the last 8+ years my attitude to fashion and sustainability has gone through a dramatic curve.
-I’ve learnt a lot, and if it helps to you for me to share my story – I am happy to.
+I’ve learnt a lot, and if it sharing my story can help you in any way – I am more than happy to tell it.

 SUSTAINABLE WARDROBE LESSON 1: YOU NEED TO ‘KNOW YOUR STYLE’

-Before I became a stylist, I was really good at shopping and showing up in new outfits (all the time) and very rarely did I think about having a identifiable style, I just bought what I liked.
-Some days I dressed, vintage, boho, hipster, city worker, modern, rock chic, I had so many genres in my wardrobe it was hard to say what style I had.
+Before I became a stylist, I was really good at shopping and showing up in new outfits (all the time).
+I rarely thought about having an identifiable style, I just bought what I liked.
+Some days I dressed vintage, boho, hipster and other days it was city worker, modern, rock chic.
+I had so many genres in my wardrobe it was hard to say what style I had.
 Maybe all of them?

 So, before we can be sustainable anything we need a strategy.
 Why is knowing our style important?
 Well, we simply cannot curate a sustainable wardrobe without focus.

 Did you know: The demand for cheap unethically produced and environmentally damaging fashion garments is based on our shopping behaviours?